 Sonnet Jarvis, DVM, CCRT (Certified Canine Rehabilitation Therapist) has more than 18 years of experience in veterinary medicine, both in general practice and canine physical rehabilitation.
 She is the founder and medical director of Arizona Veterinary Physical Rehabilitation, a clinic in Phoenix focused exclusively on pain management, injury recovery, return to lifestyle, and return to sport programs and fitness for dogs.

-Her rehabilitative background drives her to educate others on the importance of injury prevention through proper fitness and conditioning.
+It is Dr. Sonnet's rehabilitative background that drives her to educate others on the importance of injury prevention through proper fitness and conditioning.
 Dr. Sonnet is certified as a personal trainer for people through the National Academy of Sports Medicine, with specialization in Corrective Exercise and Youth Exercise programs.
-She is a Certified Canine Fitness Trainer through the University of Tennessee and helped develop the lab portion of the program, FitPAWS Master Trainer Program.
-She currently teaches this program, as well.
+She is a Certified Canine Fitness Trainer through the University of Tennessee and helped develop the live lab portion of the program.
+She currently helps to teach this program still.

 She combines her knowledge of human fitness and exercise with her canine rehabilitation skills and veterinary medical expertise.
 Trained to evaluate your dog’s whole body for weakness, imbalance and dysfunction, Dr. Sonnet combines all elements of fitness to maximize your dog’s physical potential in one comprehensive fitness program.